mongoid/mongoid_orderable/README.md

 # What?

-Mongoid::Orderable is a ordered list implementation for your Mongoid 3, 4, 5, 6 and 7 models.
+Mongoid::Orderable is a ordered list implementation for your Mongoid 7+ projects.

+# Supported Versions

+As of version 6.0.0, Mongoid::Orderable supports the following dependency versions:

+* Ruby 2.6+
+* Mongoid 7.0+
+* Rails 5.2+

+For older versions, please use Mongoid::Orderable 5.x and earlier.

 # Why?